onnx/onnx-mlir/docs/BuildONNX.md

 # Installing `third_party ONNX` for Backend Tests or Rebuilding ONNX Operations

-Backend tests are triggered by `make check-onnx-backend` in the build directory and require a few preliminary steps to run successfully.
-Similarly, rebuilding the ONNX operations in ONNX-MLIR from their ONNX descriptions is triggered by `make OMONNXOpsIncTranslation`.
+Backend tests are triggered by `ninja check-onnx-backend` in the build directory and require a few preliminary steps to run successfully.
+Similarly, rebuilding the ONNX operations in ONNX-MLIR from their ONNX descriptions is triggered by `ninja OMONNXOpsIncTranslation`.

 You will need to install python 3.x if its not default in your environment, and possibly set the cmake `PYTHON_EXECUTABLE` variable in your top cmake file.